Nathan-Froeh/BYOB/README.md

 # Build Your Own Backend

 ## Sumary
 A restful API created with Node/Express, Knex, and PostgreSQL, to document any and all pokemon by type.
 User can view, add, and delete pokemon types, and pokemon.
+BYOB is live on Heroku at https://pure-stream-85311.herokuapp.com.

 ### Learning Goals
 I had 7 days to find data to use in a one to many relational database and, learn enough Node/Express, Knex, and PostgreSQL to build a functioning restful API with profesional documentation and error messages.